Murthy10/tira/README.md

 ![Overview](/tira.png)

 1. Send a http multipart request with an image to tira
-2. Get a JSON response with the classified objects of image
+2. Get a JSON response with the classified objects of the image

 To improve further learning tira stores the images in folders based on the best classified result.